Unmanned Aircraft Systems (UAS) Operations on UF Property

 Outdoor operations including but not limited to research, education, photography, and job function of UAS’s on the Gainesville campus and all other UF property locations will be reviewed on a case-by-case basis by EH&S Office of Unmanned Aircraft Systems.
 Minimum requirements include current FAA Remote Pilot License with a sUAS rating and relevant experience, and FAA sUAS registration information.
 Third party operators will also need to provide insurance verification with a minimum of $1,000,000 liability coverage specifically naming “The University of Florida” as an “additional insured”.
 Notifications to ShandsCair and UF Police will be required, and can be coordinated through EH&S Office of Unmanned Aircraft Systems after the flight plan has been reviewed and accepted.

 All potential operators will need to register with UF EH&S Office of Unmanned Aircraft Systems by providing the information listed above.
-Pilot registration is only necessary once, unlike the Flight Plan form which must be submitted for each separate flight.
+Pilot registration is only necessary once.
+Aircraft can be added at time of initial registration and subsequently with an Aircraft Registration Form after pilot information has been established.
+A Flight Plan Request form must be submitted for each separate flight.